 Intro to the kids: ""In real life, how far away from us is our Moon?"
-(Answer: it's about 240,000 miles, or nearly a quarter-million miles!)
-When you look up into the sky at night, you'll notice that the Moon changes shapes from day to day and is in a different location depending on the time of night.
-Let's take a closer look at the Moon's orbit!"
+(Discuss: It's about 240,000 miles, or nearly a quarter-million miles!)
+When you look up into the sky at night, you'll notice that the moon changes shape from day to day and is in a different part of the sky each night at the same time.
+Let's look at the Moon's orbit!"

-- 1. Ask for new 3 new volunteers to be the Earth, Moon, and Sun. - 2.
-The Moon stands on the far side of the Earth away from the Sun.
+- 1. Ask for 3 new volunteers to be the Earth, Moon, and Sun. - The Moon stands on the far side of Earth away from the Sun.
 The Sun shines the flashlight on both of them.